 While connected to a power source, the power bank’s LEDs indicate the amount of charge it has received so far.

 - If the first light blinks, that signifies the battery is charging between 0 and 25 percent.

 - If the second light blinks, it implies the battery is between 25% and 50% charged and charging.

 - If the third light blinks, it implies the battery is between 50% and 75% charged and charging.

 - If the fourth light blinks, it signifies the battery is between 75 and 100 percent charged, also charging.

-Additionally, when all four LEDs are continuously illuminated, the power bank is fully charged and must be immediately unplugged from the power source.
+Additionally, when all four LEDs are continuously illuminated, it generally means that the power bank is fully charged and should be unplugged from the power source.
 To avoid overcharging and overheating, power banks include built-in battery protection organizations.
-However, it is not suggested to leave the power bank connected to the power source for an extended period of time after it has been fully charged since this may cause damage.
+However, even so, it’s not desirable to leave the power bank connected to the power source for an extended period of time after it has been fully charged.

 Note that if all four LEDs begin to blink simultaneously, there is a problem with the power bank.
 In this case, it’s best to have the power bank looked at by a professional repair service or send it back to the seller for repair or replacement if it’s still under guarantee.